 Deployment orchestration#

-The CLP package is composed of several components that are currently designed to be deployed in a set of containers that are orchestrated using a framework like Docker Compose.
-This document explains the architecture of that orchestration and any associated nuances.
+The CLP package comprises several components that are designed to be deployed in a set of interdependent containers, and orchestrated by a framework that ensures the containers work together to facilitate CLP’s different functions correctly.
+This document explains the architecture of the package components, and describes the two orchestration frameworks that CLP supports:

 Architecture#